Explore your mortgage options

-The standard deduction for individual filers is currently $12,550 and $25,100 for married couples who are filing together.
+For single filers, the standard deduction is $13,850 ($27,700 for married couples filing together).
 So make sure your itemized deductions total more than the standard deduction.

 Now that you have a better understanding of how tax deductions work, let’s see what you can deduct.

 For my primary residence?